sveltejs/svelte/documentation/docs/98-reference/.generated/compile-errors.md

 ### props_invalid_placement

 ```
-`$props()` can only be used at the top level of components as a variable declaration initializer
+`%rune%` can only be used at the top level of components as a variable declaration initializer
 ```

 ### reactive_declaration_cycle